MerCuJerry/EU4dll/README.md

 - Windows is supported and dll only works on Steam.
 - macOS is not supported.
 I don't have those plans.
 - Linux is not supported.
-- Its still WIP, will crash your game!!
+- Its still WIP, may crash your game!!

 ## How to use